 You’ll never know if you don’t ask.
-This rule is true for shy high schoolers asking their crushes to the Spring Fling Dance, and it’s true for SaaS companies looking to improve their onboarding experience.
+This rule is true for shy high schoolers asking their crushes to the Spring Fling Dance, and it’s true for SaaS companies looking to improve their user onboarding experience.

 When done well, onboarding surveys help everyone get more out of the experience.
 You get feedback from users, users get a more personalized experience, and your business benefits from a better understanding of the people interested in your product.